SriKavya3753/AshaBot/README.md

    - Environment variables are securely stored in Render
    - Service-to-service communication is handled automatically
    - Auto-deploy is configured from the GitHub repository

+#### Using render.yaml for One-Click Deployment
+The project includes a `render.yaml` Blueprint specification that enables:
+- One-click deployment of all services
+- Automatic configuration of environment variables
+- Proper service dependencies and relationships
+- Consistent deployment across environments

+To deploy using the render.yaml file:
+1. Fork this repository to your GitHub account
+2. Navigate to the Render Dashboard and select "New Blueprint"
+3. Connect your GitHub repository
+4. Review the configuration details
+5. Click "Apply" to deploy all services automatically

 ## Project Structure
 ```